mhrlab/youtube-rss/README.md

 # youtube-rss
-Small and easy-to-use library for consuming Youtube feeds
+Small and easy-to-use library for consuming YouTube feeds